vbaconnet-ledger/developer-portal/_docs/nano-app/design-requirements.md

 The requirements are to submit two icons and to follow the design instructions below.
 You agree to the design warranty liability close.

-## Requirements Note --
+## Guidelines

-The design of your device app will be added to our website to inform that your app is available.
+### Icons

 You must provide two icons that are compliant with the criteria established by our team.
 You must download the template on the page, fill it it with your Icon, and include filled template in your app submission form.

-## Guidelines

-The design of your device app will be added to our website to inform that your app is available.
-Please provide us your design in the required format and measurements.

 There are 2 mandatory icons that should be provided for Ledger to release an app:

--   The Device icon, displayed on the Nano S dashboard
+-   The Device icon, displayed on the Nano dashboard
--   The Manager icon, displayed in the Manager application list
+-   The Manager icon, displayed in the Manager application list in Ledger Live

-Below are the Adobe Illustrator templates for such icons, please respect their guidance.

--   The color palette for Blue icons contains 16 colors maximum
+#### General

 - The icon file does not contain any alpha channel
--   In order to blend well with the Blue's Dashboard background, the 4 rounded white corners of the blue icon are set to this RGB value: \#F9F9F9 (and not \#FFFFFF)
--   Nano X icons are 14x14 px in size.
-Developers can create their Nano X icons from the 16x16 px Nano S one with the following command on Linux (install the package **imagemagick** first): `convert nanos_app_<token>.gif -crop 14x14+1+1 +repage -negate nanox_app_<token>.gif`
+- Gradients are not allowed
+- The background color should be solid

+#### Device icon

+- Pixel art icon
+- Black and white only
+- Safe area: 2px

+#### Manager icon

+- RVB colors only
+- Pictogram color should be white
+- Pictrogram stroke should be 4pt

+#### Icon templates

 **Click on each image to download the corresponding .ai file, and fill them directly before sending them back.
 They should correspond to the icons used to compile your app.**